haasn/libplacebo/README.md

 ## Authors

-libplacebo was founded by Niklas Haas ([@haasn](https://github.com/haasn)), but it would not be possible without the contributions of others.
+libplacebo was founded and primarily developed by Niklas Haas ([@haasn](https://github.com/haasn)), but it would not be possible without the contributions of others.
 Special note also goes out ([@wm4](https://github.com/wm4)), the developer of mpv, whose ideas helped shape the foundation of the shader dispatch system.
-This library also includes various excerpts from mpv.
+This library also includes various excerpts from mpv, in particular the filter kernel code.
 For a full list of past contributors to mpv, see the [mpv authorship page](https://github.com/mpv-player/mpv/graphs/contributors)

 [![contributor list](https://opencollective.com/libplacebo/contributors.svg?width=890&button=false)](https://github.com/haasn/libplacebo/graphs/contributors)